2008 Kandhamal violence

-The 2008 Kandhamal violence refers to widespread violence against Christians purportedly incited by Hindutva organisations in the Kandhamal district of Orissa, India, in August 2008 after the murder of the Hindu monk Lakshmanananda Saraswati.
-According to government reports the violence resulted in at least 39 Christians killed and 3906 Christian houses completely destroyed.
-Reports state, more than 395 churches were razed or burnt down, over 5,600 – 6,500 houses plundered or burnt down, over 600 villages ransacked and more than 60,000 – 75,000 people left homeless.
+The 2008 Kandhamal violence was the violence against Christians incited by Hindutva organisations in the Kandhamal district of Orissa, India, in August 2008 after the murder of the Hindu monk Lakshmanananda Saraswati.
+According to government reports the violence resulted in at least 39 Christians killed.
+Reports indicate that more than 395 churches were razed or torched, between 5,600 and 6,500 houses plundered or burnt down, over 600 villages ransacked and more than 60,000 – 75,000 people left homeless.
 Other reports put the death toll at nearly 100 and suggested more than 40 women were sexually assaulted.
-Unofficial reports placed the number of those killed to more than 500.
+Unofficial reports placed the number of those killed at more than 500.
 Many Christian families were burnt alive.
 Thousands of Christians were forced to convert to Hinduism under threat of violence.
-Many Hindu families were also assaulted in some places because they supported the Indian National Congress (INC) party.
-This violence was led by the Bajrang Dal, Rashtriya Swayamsevak Sangh and the VHP.
+Many Hindu families were also assaulted in some places because they supported the Indian National Congress (INC).
+This violence was led by the Bajrang Dal, Rashtriya Swayamsevak Sangh and the Vishva Hindu Parishad.